 Recognizing the reluctance of employers, most states not only prohibit employers from firing or disciplining employees who take time off to serve on a jury, but also prohibit employers from discouraging or intimidating employees from serving on a jury.
 If your employer is pressuring you, the best thing to do is to point your employer towards the relevant state law on the issue in a non-confrontational way.

 Keep in mind that many states have additional requirements and protections in place, so always check your state's laws and talk to your employer before serving on a jury.
 For instance, some states require that you furnish proof of being called for jury duty to your employer before taking any time off.
 Other states have protections in place for specific workers, such as night shift workers, who are granted time off from their night shift if they are serving on a jury during the day.

 Finally, the biggest issue for employees is that such time off is typically unpaid.
 Juries are often paid for their services, but usually at a ridiculously low rate.
 Unfortunately, most states don't require that your employer give you paid time off, but always check your state's laws because some do.
 As a compromise, several states also allow you to use accrued paid leave while you serve on a jury, although the idea of using this time to serve on a jury can be difficult to swallow for the employee.

 Denied Time Off for Voting or Jury Duty?
-Get a Legal Evaluation
+Learn Your Rights by Speaking to a Lawyer

 The right to vote and sit on a jury are two cornerstones of living in a democracy.
-That is why laws are in place in many states to ensure that employers do not abridge these fundamental rights.
+That's why laws are in place in many states to ensure that employers don't abridge these fundamental rights.
 If your employer has denied your ability to participate in an election or serve on a jury, you may need to explore your legal options.
-Get a head start today with a free initial legal evaluation by a local employment law attorney specializing in wage and hour matters.
+Get started today by speaking with a skilled employment attorney near you.